Pnlalessio/The_American_Sign_Language_Recognition_and_Real_Time/README.md

 cnn_history = keras_model.getHistory() # Get the metrics hystory

 ```
-Below are the graphs of the calculated CNN metrics
+Below is the code and related graphs to compute the CNN metrics.

 ```python
 # This is a function to plot the metrics